Principles of using vaccines

 Timing and suitable vaccines are important

 - Killed vaccines usually require two initial injections at least four weeks apart to have effect.
-If practical constraints delay the second shot till up to four months after the first, protection will be less than ideal.
+A delay in the second shot (up to four months after the first vaccination) will mean protection will be less than ideal.
 An annual booster is required to sustain protective immunity.

 - Some killed vaccines (for example, two of the available botulism vaccines) have been formulated to enable one injection initially.